The Power of Partnerships

 Computer Literacy: Refurbished computers are shipped for use by students in school labs, including recent new locations at Redemption Valley and Okushibri.

-Access to Health Care: An exciting new initiative is HOCAP’s current construction of a much- -needed Health Clinic for the isolated rural village of Nyitawutu.
+Access to Health Care: An exciting initiative is HOCAP’s much-needed Health Clinic for the isolated rural village of Nyitawuta.
 Improved access to health care is key to keeping children in school.
+Preparations for opening are currently underway.

 Westminster’s mission commitments in Liberia have been concentrated for over 10 years in the high-poverty, rural Bernard Farm community.
 We are excited to have established a new partnership with the Kingdom Embassy School in January 2021.
 Through this partnership, we continue with work to keep children healthy and in school by improving educational opportunities; access to healthcare, clean water, and sanitation; and seeding new initiatives with micro loans.